rajesh15mhatre/pyspark/databricks-2.md

 1. broadcast nested loop
 2. cartesian product if join type is inner like

-- Strategy for '=' join
+- Strategy for '=' join<br>
-if the broadcast threshold is met then broadcast hash join will happen if broadcast threshold is not met and sort-merge join is not disabled then sort-merge join will hapen if broadcast threshold is not met and sort-merge join is disabled then shuffle has join will happen else cartesian produt will happen based on setiings
+if the broadcast threshold is met then broadcast hash join will happen<br>
+if broadcast threshold is not met and sort-merge join is not disabled then sort-merge join will hapen<br>
+if broadcast threshold is not met and sort-merge join is disabled then shuffle has join will happen<br>
+else cartesian produt will happen based on setiings